dmburd/S-DCNet/README.md

     test.visualize=True
 ```

 where `./dir_for_inference_B` folder contains the input images.
-The visualized predictions will be placed to the newly-created `outputs/<date>/<time>/visualized_predictions` subdirectory.
+The visualized predictions will be placed to the newly-created directory `outputs/<date2>/<time2>/visualized_predictions`.
 Also, the image file names and corresponding total count values will be printed to stdout.

 ## References